RedC0der/RedC0der/README.md

 </div>

-<h1 align="center">नमस्कार🙏🪷 𝕀 𝔸𝕄 𝔻𝕀𝕎𝔸𝕂𝔸ℝ 𝕄𝕀𝕊ℍℝ𝔸💫</h1>
+<h1 align="center">नमस्कार🙏🪷💫</h1>
 # 𝓐𝓫𝓸𝓾𝓽 𝓜𝓮🎭:

-<h3 align="center" >Aspiring computer science student with a passion for problem-solving and a focus on UI/UX design.
-Proficient in C++, HTML, and CSS, Javascript adept at creating visually appealing and user-friendly interfaces.
-Currently pursuing a degree in Computer Science, eager to apply my skills and contribute to innovative projects.
-Let's connect and explore opportunities in the exciting world of technology!
+<h3 align="center" >As a recent graduate with a passion for software development, I have a strong foundation in programming
+languages such as C/C++ and JavaScript.
+My academic background has provided me with skills in HTML5, CSS, React.js, and Node.js, enabling me to build dynamic web applications.
+I am also keen to expand my expertise in backend development, further enhancing my ability to create comprehensive software solutions.
+Committed to mastering UI/UX design principles, I aim to develop intuitive and user-friendly interfaces.
+Eager to tackle real-world challenges and contribute to innovative projects, I am enthusiastic about leveraging my skills and growing within the software development industry!
 </h3